-particular, wealthier and older households have a lower derivative (i.e., lower than 0.30), suggesting that they are relatively well insured against income shocks.
+In Figure 1, we show average derivatives of log-consumption with respect to log-income, controlling for age and log-assets.
+The derivative effect is 0.45 on average, with a standard deviation of 0.07.
+In particular, wealthier and older households have a lower derivative (i.e., lower than 0.30), suggesting that they are relatively well insured against income shocks.
 In contrast, younger and less wealthy households have a higher derivative (i.e., higher than 0.50), suggesting less ability to insure.

 In Figure 2, we show quantile derivatives of log-consumption with respect to log-income.
 In the left graph, we average quantile derivatives over the bottom tercile, while in the right graph we report an average over the top tercile.
 We see that these quantile derivative coefficients tend to be somewhat higher at the bottom of the consumption distribution (0.48 on average) than at the top (0.43 on average).
-In addition, the main difference between the two graphs concerns the younger and less wealthy households, for whom the derivative drops from 0.60 to 0.40 when moving from the bottom tercile to the top tercile.4
+The main difference between the two graphs concerns the younger and less wealthy households, for whom the derivative drops from 0.60 to 0.40 when moving from the bottom tercile to the top tercile.